choojs/choo-service-worker/README.md

 when the worker is registered.
 The plugin also add a few properties to the app state.

-- `state.navigationPreloadSupported`: `bool` - Indicate if navigationPreload is
-supported.
-- `state.navigationPreloadState`: `object` - An object with boolean properties
-`enabled` and `disabled` indicating the current state of navigation preload.
 - `state.syncTags`: `array` - an array of registered tags for background syncronization.